nutsllc/toybox-php/README.md

 ### The simplest way to run
 ``docker run -it -p 8080:80 -d nutsllc/toybox-php``

-### To correspond the gid/uid between inside and outside container
+### To correspond the main process user's gid/uid between inside and outside container

 * To find a specific user's UID and GID, at the shell prompt, enter: ``id <username>``